Maspital/sigval/README.md

 Sigma Mapping Validator

 Easy-to-use tool for checking the completeness and validity of a Sigma mapping file.
-Currently only supports mapping files written for Chainsaw, but others (e.g., logprep) will be added in the near future.
+Currently only supports mapping files written for the Sigma converter and Chainsaw, others will be added as needed.
 A mapping file can be compared to either a logfile containing winlogbeat events or a directory containing Sigma rules, resulting in three modes:
 - `mapping-to-logs`: Check if all fields that are mapped ***to*** actually occur in any winlogbeat event,